flexmonster/pivot-webpack/README.md

 ## Related Flexmonster docs

-- [Integration with webpack](https://www.flexmonster.com/doc/integration-with-webpack?r=sample_wbpck) — learn how to integrate Flexmonster into a webpack project.
+- [Integration with module bundlers](https://www.flexmonster.com/doc/integration-with-module-bundlers?r=sample_wbpck) — learn how to integrate Flexmonster with any module bundler.

 ## Support and feedback